Income & Work

 Do part-time workers get annual leave?

-Yes — usually on a pro-rata basis, in proportion to the hours they work.
-Casual roles are often handled differently.
+Yes — on a pro-rata basis, in proportion to the hours they work.
+Casual roles generally receive a higher hourly rate instead of paid leave.

 What happens to leave I do not use?

-In many systems it carries over and keeps accruing, and any accrued leave is typically paid out when employment ends.
+It carries over and keeps accruing, and any accrued leave is paid out when employment ends.

-Annual leave is pay you earn slowly: it accrues with every pay period, scales pro-rata for part-time work, is paid at your ordinary rate when taken, and is generally not lost if unused.
-Understanding the accrual makes it easy to plan time off — and to see your leave balance for what it is, a real entitlement you have worked for.
+Annual leave is pay you earn slowly: it accrues with every pay period, scales pro-rata for part-time work, is paid at your ordinary rate when taken, and is not lost if unused.
+Understanding the accrual — especially in hours, the way payroll sees it — makes it easy to plan time off and to spot any payslip errors early.
+Your leave balance is a real entitlement you have worked for; know what it is worth, and use it.